-Search engine marketing is a complex exercise, which requires an in depth understanding of how search engine works, and how people use search to find the products, services, and solutions.
-As an SEO professional, you may be well-aware of the algorithmic updates and the deployment of machine learning (i.e. RankBrain) by Google.
+Search engine marketing is a complex exercise, which requires an in-depth understanding of how a search engine works, and how people use search to find the products, services, and solutions.
+As an SEO professional, you may be well aware of the algorithmic updates and the deployment of machine learning (i.e. RankBrain) by Google.
 This essentially means that modern SEOs have a lot to cover in order to acquire decent search visibility.

 “Here we are covering all these topics you may jump to any topic which you think you need to read first.”

 - What is a backlink and why it is Important?

 - 6 Reasons to Invest in Link Building